dr-jts/jeql/README.md

 * functions for String manipulation, including RegEX processing

-Much more information is available on the JEQL Home Page at Tsusiat Software [here](http://tsusiatsoftware.net/jeql/main.html)
+More information is available on the Tsusiat Software [JEQL Home Page](http://tsusiatsoftware.net/jeql/main.html).